 Provide your feedback to Fitbit

-It never hurts to ask Fitbit to include the device serial number in the Fitbit app for future app updates.
+It never hurts to ask Fitbit to include the device serial number in the Fitbit app for future updates.